skytruong90/skytruong90/README.md

 ### My goal is to work as a Software Engineer for a company that will value my talent :trophy:

 ### Thank you for visiting my profile and please feel free to reach out to me if you have any questions or would like to collaborate on any projects together.
-Email: dtan20@asu.edu
+### Email: dtan20@asu.edu
+### Phone Number: 404.452.8263

 ### :jigsaw: Also, please feel free to check out my "Respositories" for all of my latest projects :jigsaw: